What is a rotator cuff?

 The first line of treatment for a torn rotator cuff is typically physical therapy (PT) coupled with over-the-counter pain medication and anti-inflammatories to regulate pain and inflammation while the shoulder gains strength.
 Exercises to prevent future injury are also taught to be done at home.

 However, should PT fail to resolve the issue, surgery may be required to repair the tear or reattach the tendon to the bone.
 Removing small bits of bone or tendon caught in the joint or hindering the joint may also be necessary.

 Rotator cuff surgery can be performed in an arthroscopic fashion.
 During the procedure, a camera is inserted into the shoulder and small skin portals are made to use small instruments to perform the repair.

 Come to the Shoulder Specialists

-At IGEA, our orthopaedic surgeon specializes in treating injuries, including rotator cuff tears, using advanced treatment options.
-These and other specialties are part of our practice’s full continuum of care for patients living with brain, spine, neuroendovascular and orthopaedic conditions.
+At IGEA, our orthopedic surgeon specializes in treating injuries, including rotator cuff tears, using advanced treatment options.
+These and other specialties are part of our practice’s full continuum of care for patients living with brain, spine, neuroendovascular and orthopedic conditions.